moanaXds/xectraai/README.md

 To run your own instance:

 1. Create a [Supabase](https://supabase.com) project
-2. Create an Edge Function named `xectraai_function`
+2. Create an Edge Function named `raahnxt_function`
 3. Add `GROQ_API_KEY` as a Supabase secret
 4. Get a free [Groq API key](https://console.groq.com)
 5. Update these values in `index.html`: